 Molecular hydrogen (H2) production from the radiolysis of aqueous solutions, liquids, and solids is a potential hazard in the nuclear industry because of the possible formation of flammable gas mixtures and pressurisation of sealed containers, such as plutonium (Pu) oxide canisters.
 Aqueous nitric acid (HNO3) solutions are used throughout the nuclear industry for the dissolution of spent nuclear fuel (SNF) and nuclear materials, in SNF reprocessing facilities, and in analytical laboratories.
 Nitrate anions (NO3−), present in solutions of nitric acid (HNO3 ⇌ NO3− + Haq+, pKa ≈ 1.37), are particularly important in the radiolysis of water because they are known to efficiently scavenge the precursors to radiolytic H2 formation (i.e. the pre-solvated electron (epre−), the hydrated electron (eaq−), the hydrogen atom (H•), and excited state water (H2O*)), to the extent that at high concentrations of nitrate and nitric acid the H2 yield from water radiolysis is significantly reduced compared with that from pure water.

-There is a large amount of data in the literature for H2 yields, G(H2), from the gamma (γ) radiolysis of aqueous nitrate and nitric acid solutions,-,,,,,,,,,, summarised in , due to longstanding interests in the effects of eaq− scavengers on the G(H2) and in elucidating the fundamental mechanistic radiation chemistry of water.
-With the exception of a small number of results, literature data for γ-radiolysis are very consistent and results for nitrate and nitric acid solutions are not significantly different.
-At low nitrate concentrations G(H2)γ tends towards that for pure water G(H2)γ = 0.44 (25 °C), but above ~0.01 mol dm−3 nitrate concentration G(H2)γ decreases until it is largely suppressed at sufficiently high concentrations, e.g. G(H2)γ = 0.02 for 6 mol dm−3 nitrate.
-Throughout this work, radiolytic yields will be expressed as G-values quoted in the conventional radiation chemical unit of ions or molecules (100 eV)−1, the corresponding S.I. unit is related by 1 ion or molecule (100 eV)−1 = 0.096 μmol J−1.
+There is a large amount of data in the literature for H2 yields, G(H2), from the gamma (γ) radiolysis of aqueous nitrate and nitric acid solutions,-,,,,,,,,,, summarised in Figure 1, due to longstanding interests in the effects of eaq− scavengers on the G(H2) and in elucidating the fundamental mechanistic radiation chemistry of water.
+With the exception of a small number of results, data from these studies of γ-radiolysis are very consistent, implying that molecular hydrogen yields for nitrate and nitric acid solutions are not significantly different.
+At low nitrate concentrations G(H2)γ tends towards that for pure water G(H2)γ = 0.44 molecules (100 eV)−1 (25 °C), but above ~0.01 mol dm−3 nitrate concentration G(H2)γ decreases until it is largely suppressed at sufficiently high concentrations, e.g. G(H2)γ = 0.02 molecules (100 eV)−1 for 6 mol dm−3 nitrate.
+Throughout this work, radiolytic yields will be expressed as G-values quoted in the conventional radiation chemical unit of ions or molecules (100 eV)−1, the corresponding S.I. unit is related by 1 ion or molecule (100 eV)−1 = 0.104 μmol J−1.
 In contrast, there are relatively few measurements of H2 yields due to alpha (α-) radiolysis of nitrate and nitric acid solutions.
 This is due to the need for specialised facilities for safe handling of α-emitting radionuclides.
-Previous α-studies, also shown in , used Pu, 210Po (τ1/2 = 138.376 days, 5.3 MeV α-particle), or 244Cm (τ1/2 = 18.10 years, 5.8 MeV α-particle) as α-radiation sources in nitrate or nitric acid solutions, in some cases with the addition of sulfuric acid (H2SO4).
+Previous α-studies, also shown in Figure 1, used Pu (Table 1),10,,, 210Po (τ1/2 = 138.376 days, 5.3 MeV α-particle), or 244Cm (τ1/2 = 18.10 years, 5.8 MeV α-particle) as α-radiation sources in nitrate or nitric acid solutions, in some cases with the addition of sulfuric acid (H2SO4).
 The H2 yields for α-radiolysis are larger than for γ-radiolysis as a consequence of the higher linear energy transfer (LET) of α-particles; higher LETs result in shorter radiation tracks with more closely spaced spurs in which second order processes favour molecular yields over radical yields.
 As is the case for γ-irradiation, increasing the nitrate concentration above 0.01 mol dm−3 decreases G(H2)α, resulting in almost complete suppression at sufficiently high nitrate concentrations.
 Alpha-irradiation data are particularly sparse at nitrate concentrations below 1.0 mol dm−3 nitrate, which is the range most sensitive to nitrate concentration.
 Furthermore, the limiting H2 yield at low nitrate concentrations should tend towards values of pure water or those for aqueous sulfuric acid solutions, but values reported in the literature show considerable scatter.20,,,